jdeskins/k8s-custom-dashboard/README.md

 ![Screenshot](screenshot.png)

+View:
+* Namespaces
+* Events
+* Pods running on Nodes
+* Pods by Namespace or Label

-This will create the necessary html and javascript files to run the dashboard from your local machine.
+This project will create the necessary html and javascript files to run the dashboard on your local machine.
 The kubectl proxy command will start an internal server using the static dashboard files.

 Clone this repo: